Pepperdine Celebrates 60th Anniversary of Heidelberg International Campus

 This year marks the 60th anniversary of Pepperdine’s International Programs, originally known as the Year-in-Europe program, which began in the fall of 1963 with the University’s inaugural study-abroad program in Heidelberg, in what was then West Germany.
 Home to Germany’s oldest university, the University of Heidelberg (founded in 1386), Heidelberg is an education-oriented city, with approximately one-quarter of its 160,000 residents being students.

-“What a testimony to peace between nations that Pepperdine University chose to place its first international program in the oldest university town of a country with which it had been at war only some years earlier,” said Daniel Daugherty, who has been the director of the Heidelberg program since 1993 and teaches German literature there.
+“What a testimony to peace between nations that Pepperdine University chose to place its first international program in the oldest university town of a country with which it had been at war only some years earlier,” says Daniel Daugherty, who has been the director of the Heidelberg program since 1993 and teaches German literature there.

 A group of 36 students gather on the tarmac to depart for